Aniceto Sobrepeña: Public service

-Beginning as a Research Assistant, Sobrepeña became a director in the national government at the age of 27, steering the Policy Coordination Staff of NEDA.
-He later joined the Office of the President as undersecretary before being appointed as cabinet secretary and head of the Presidential Management Staff (PMS) from 1990 to 1992 during the historic transition to democrative governance, Sobrepeña was the youngest member in the Corazon Aquino Cabinet at 36.
-His last appointment in government was during the term of President Fidel V. Ramos as Deputy Director General of the NEDA from 1992 to 1995. his total government service of more than 22 years marked with the distinction of achieving the highest rank in the Career Executive Service Officers (CESO) corps (Rank I) from the Career Executive Service Board.
+Beginning as a research assistant, Sobrepeña became a director in the national government at the age of 27, steering the Policy Coordination Staff of NEDA.
+He later joined the Office of the President as undersecretary before being appointed as cabinet secretary and head of the Presidential Management Staff (PMS) from 1990 to 1992 during the historic transition to democrative governance, Sobrepeña was the youngest member in the Corazon Aquino Cabinet at age 36.
+His last appointment in government was during the term of President Fidel V. Ramos as Deputy Director General of the NEDA from 1992 to 1995.
+His total government service of more than 22 years marked with the distinction of achieving the highest rank in the Career Executive Service Officers (CESO) corps (Rank I) from the Career Executive Service Board.

 Sobrepeña worked for more than two decades in the public service.
 He directed and supervised the provision of technical and conference support to the president and the cabinet, through the Cabinet Assistance System (CAS), including coordination of presidential state visits.
 His responsibilities in the NEDA included managing the review of proposed economic policies and the formulation of regional and physical development plans.
 When President Aquino championed NGOs and people's organizations in governance and development, Chito served on the Philippine Council for Sustainable Development (PCSD).